 This resource covers the basic legalities of using copyrighted materials (hymns, readings, etc.) during worship services.
-For information on reproducing copyrighted materials for purposes other than worship, please see Copyright Permissions in our Publications section.
+For information on reproducing Unitarian Universalist Association (UUA)-copyrighted materials please see Copyright Permissions in our Publications section.

 Introduction: Putting the Issue of Copyright in Context

 The issues surrounding copyright and worship are complex and often confusing.
 Congregations want to do things the right way, but often are not sure how.